Stability conditions and the $A_2$ quiver: Abstract

 \section{Abstract}

-{We compute the space of stability conditions on the CY$_n$ version of the $A_2$ quiver for all $n$ and relate it to the Frobenius-Saito structure on the unfolding space of the $A_2$ singularity.}
+{For each integer $n\geq 2$ we describe the space of stability conditions on the derived category of the $n$-dimensional Ginzburg algebra associated to the $A_2$ quiver.
+The form of our results points to a close relationship between these spaces and the Frobenius-Saito structure on the unfolding space of the $A_2$ singularity.}